-Each Spring, the curriculum group chairs shall each prepare a review document analyzing the ability of each major concentration area (track) within the group to meet student outcome expectations and shall present these results at a curriculum committee meeting.
-The Curriculum Committee will seek to improve those concentrations for which problems are detected, documenting recommendations, and revisiting the issues as new data becomes available.
+Each Spring, the curriculum group chairs shall each prepare a review document analyzing the ability of each course under the group's responsibility to meet student outcome expectations and shall present these results at a curriculum committee meeting.
+The Curriculum Committee will seek to improve those courses for which problems are detected, documenting recommendations, and revisiting the issues as new data becomes available.
 The Associate Chair for Education will act as group chair for core courses and for courses not presently associated with a particular group (orphan courses).
 The group chair reports are provided to the ABET Coordinator who will use these as additional information in preparing the annual report.